SSWConsulting/SSW.CleanArchitecture/docs/adr/20230612-use-ef-core-and-specifications-in-commands-and-queries.md

 ### Consequences

-- ❌ Unable to unit test commands and queries
+- ❌ Unable to unit test commands and queries.
+Will need to leverage integration tests due to EF Core.
 - ❌ Application will depend on `Microsoft.EntityFrameworkCore`
 - ❌ Application will depend on `Ardalis.Specification.EntityFrameworkCore`
+- ⚖️ Specifications will live external to the command/query

 ## Pros and Cons of the Options